 Oxybenzone can react with chlorine in swimming pools to create potentially toxic compounds

 From an environmental perspective, did you know that :

 Oxybenzone has been found in waterways worldwide

 Oxybenzone has been shown to be toxic to coral and fish impacting marine life

 What does “endocrine disruption” mean?

 We hear this term a lot when it comes to chemical sunscreens.
 It basically means that these sunscreens can look like estrogen, one of the main female hormones, to our bodies and have similar effects.

 They can also block the effects of androgen, one of the main male hormones.
 Some chemical sunscreens can also affect our stress response system referred to as the HPA axis (hypothalamic pituitary axis).

-Oxybenzone was found in 42% of the sunscreens found in local stores in our area by our research team last summer.
+Oxybenzone was found in 42% of the sunscreens found in local stores in our area by our research team during the summer of 2019.